Peak Bank vs. Wells Fargo

 Strengths

-• Peak Bank has no maintenance fees for its savings account.
+• Peak Bank has no maintenance fees, making it more cost-effective.

-• Peak Bank has a high App Store rating of 4.8.
+• Peak Bank has a strong App Store rating of 4.8.

 Potential Drawbacks

-• Peak Bank has no physical branches or ATMs available.
+• Peak Bank has no physical branches, limiting in-person access.

 Wells Fargo